Generating new sources of business and revenue.

 If we wait to see the local consumer trend for who pays what commissions in each market, then we will have to review each situation on a case-by-case basis, slowing down the transaction process and possibly losing the home for the transferee.

-If we don’t run these scenarios and have a plan for them by the end of July, then we can expect our transferring buyers to question why there is no policy in place to assist them with their commission for a corporate-sponsored move like there is for sellers.
+If we don’t run these scenarios and have a plan for them by August, then we can expect our transferring buyers to question why there is no policy in place to assist them with their commission for a corporate-sponsored move like there is for sellers.

 Finally: